OpenSourceEconomics/ruspy/docs/source/estimation.rst

     mpec_constraint_derivative

-As for NFXP, the minimization of the criterion function is not directly implemented in the ruspy package, but again we recommend using the minimize function from the `estimagic library
+As for NFXP and NFXP_BHHH, the minimization of the criterion function is not directly implemented in the ruspy package, but again we can use the ``minimize`` function of `estimagic
 <https://estimagic.readthedocs.io/en/v0.0.28/optimization/interface.html>`_.

 For MPEC, the function ``get_criterion_function`` additionally returns the constraint